 Lesley works as a Bookkeeper for a large Accountancy firm based in the Glasgow area.
 She got involved with Revive MS Support after Iain Morrison, who she has known for many years, persuaded Lesley to zip slide over the River Clyde as part of their fundraising efforts!
 After learning more about the work this incredible charity does she became a trustee a few months later and is really excited about the role she can play in its future.

-Catherine is a Clinical Specialist Speech and Language Therapist working within NHSGGC.
-She has a special interest in Neurology and worked at the Institute of Neurosciences for over 20 years.
-Currently she is working between Gartnavel General Hospital and the Royal Alexandra Hospital in Paisley.
-Catherine is also interested in Digital Health and did a recent secondment for 2 years looking at using technology to transform services within NHSGGC.
-Catherine lives on the Southside of Glasgow.
-She has been married to John for the last 24 years and has 2 children Sophie and Stephen who constantly keep her on her toes!
+Catherine is a Clinical Service Manager for Speech and Language Therapy for adult Acute services working within NHSGGC.
+She has a special interest in Neurology and worked as a Speech and Language Therapist at the Institute of Neurosciences in Glasgow for 20years.
+Catherine is also interested in Digital Health and worked within the e Health service for 2 years within NHSGGC.
+Catherine lives in the Southside of Glasgow.
+She has been married to John for the last 26years and has 2 grown up children Sophie and Stephen.

 John is the Chief Nurse for the North Sector of NHS GG&C. He is the professional nursing lead for the range of clinical specialties provided within Glasgow Royal Infirmary, Lightburn and Stobhill Hospitals.